roddywNW/Replitandmainfiles/notees.md

 This could be a new main compiler of mine.Just gotta see how hard it is to download other languages and have them work.

+Btw i guess MD is just if you want a straight up notebook or something so I guess that is cool.